top of page

 pic1jpeg.jpg

-Nicola is a fourth-year doctoral candidate in the Applied Developmental Psychology program.
+Nicola is a fifth-year doctoral candidate in the Applied Developmental Psychology program.
 Nicola uses mixed-methods to understand how intersectional experiences shape the sociocultural development of Asian American women, with a particular focus on how Asian American female adolescents and emerging adults navigate racialized sexism and marginalization, mental health, and sexual and reproductive health.
 Some of her past research has also explored how multiply-marginalized populations in higher education navigate discrimination and belonging.

 Email: nforbes1@fordham.edu